 - have difficulty in maintaining optimal success with blood thinner medications during the first three months of starting medications

-Based on several recent studies, PTS is an issue that has the potential to develop in approximately half of patients who have prior experience with a deep vein thrombosis in the leg.
+Based on several recent studies, PTS is an issue that has the potential to develop in approximately half of the patients who have prior experience with a deep vein thrombosis in the leg.

-- Chronic leg pain (the characteristics of leg pain and severity can differ among individuals, such as throbbing, burning, and achiness, sharp pain, stabbing pain, and so forth).
+- Chronic leg pain (the characteristics of leg pain and severity can differ among individuals, such as throbbing, burning, achiness, sharp pain, stabbing pain, and so forth).
 Pain and swelling may worsen following periods of standing or walking

 - Swelling – some also note a ‘heavy’ feeling in the leg, or tingling and itchy feelings